vkbo/novelWriter/README.md

 novelWriter is a markdown-like text editor designed fro writing novels and larger projects of many smaller plain text documents.

-It is under initial development, but is currently usable.
+It is under initial development, and not all planned features are included, but it is perfectly usable in the current state.

-The application is written with Python3 and PyQt5, and developed on Linux.
+The application is written in Python3 using Qt5 via PyQt5.
-It should work fine on other operating systems as well.
+It is developed on Linux, but it should in principle work fine on other operating systems as well as long as dependencies are met.

-**Note:** This application is designed specifically for my own needs as I work on my projects.
-I will only add features as I need them.
-I am trying to make the application as general as possible within that limitation.
+The documentation is available here: [https://novelwriter.readthedocs.io/](novelwriter.readthedocs.io).

 The application can be started from the source folder with the command:
 ```